CNA Exam and Certification Washington

 The Oral Exam

-The Oral Exam is available if you prefer to hear the questions read from a cassette tape, which is preferable if you have a reading disability or speak English as a second language.
+The Oral Exam is available if you prefer to hear the questions read from an MP3player, which is preferable if you have a reading disability or speak English as a second language.
 Like the Written Exam, the Oral exam contains 70 multiple-choice questions that you must complete in two hours.
 However, the exam contains two components.
 The first 60 multiple-choice questions relate to your understanding of the Role of the Nursing Aide, Physical Care Skills, and Psychosocial Care Skills.
 Part two of the exam contains 10 multiple-choice reading comprehension questions that test your ability to speak a minimum amount of English based on your understanding of common words that are a part of a nurse aide’s vocabulary.
 Each word will be read three times, and you’ll have to match the word to the written word on the test booklet.
 You must pass both parts to pass the Oral exam.

 The Skills Exam